Frank Ryan (Irish republican): Funeral

 In 1963, historian Enno Stephan located Ryan's grave in Dresden, German Democratic Republic.
 Three volunteers of the International Brigades, Frank Edwards, Peter O'Connor and Michael O'Riordan travelled to East Germany as a guard of honour to repatriate Ryan's remains in 1979.
 On 21 June his remains arrived in Whitefriar Street church – his local church when he was in Dublin.
-The church was packed with all shades of Republican and left-wing opinion, as well as those from his past such as the Stuarts, the Clissmanns, Peadar O'Donnell (who spoke at the service), George Gilmore, and ex-comrades and sympathizers from all over the world.
+The church was packed with all shades of Republican and left-wing opinion, as well as those from his past such as the Stuarts, Elizabeth "Budge" and Helmut Clissmann, Peadar O'Donnell (who spoke at the service), George Gilmore, and ex-comrades and sympathizers from all over the world.
 The cortege on its way to Glasnevin Cemetery halted at the GPO in memory of the dead of 1916.
 His coffin was borne to the grave in Glasnevin Cemetery by Irish veterans of the Spanish Civil War, Frank Edwards, Peter O'Connor, Michael O'Riordan and Terry Flanagan.
-Con Lehane delivered the funeral oration while a piper played "Limerick's Lamentation".
+Con Lehane delivered the funeral oration while an uilleann piper (Peter Browne) played "Limerick's Lamentation".
 He is buried next to Eamonn MacThomais.